M1ckeysofine/portfolio/notes/Mick Resume FAQ.md

 ---

-## What kind of security testing and offensive security experience does Mick Cecil have?
+## What kind of security testing and offensive security experience does Mick C have?
 Mick has **extensive experience in penetration testing** across multiple domains:
 - **Web, mobile, network, cloud, and infrastructure security testing**.
 - **Red team operations** and **purple team operations** (as demonstrated by his leadership of the PSO team).